Music

 Through music, our curriculum helps children develop transferable skills such as team-working, leadership, creative thinking, problem-solving, decision-making, and presentation and performance skills.
 These skills are vital to children’s development as learners and have a wider application in their general lives outside and beyond school.

-Our Music scheme takes a holistic approach to music, in which the individual strands below are woven together to create engaging and enriching learning experiences:
+Our Music curriculum takes a holistic approach, in which the individual strands below are woven together to create engaging and enriching learning experiences:

 ● Listening and evaluating